Classes

 Flash of Ice, Flash of Lightning

 This is your fastest direct damage spell line.
-It's useful for pulling, kiting, and filling gaps when your longer casts aren't safe.
+It's useful for pulling, kiting, and filling gaps when your longer casts aren't safe, but isn’t quite as mana efficient.

 Iceblast, Fireball

-These are good openers when soloing, or big hits when your group needs to burn something down fast.
+These are your highest damage spells with a longer cast time.
+They make good openers when soloing, or big hits when your group needs to burn something down fast.
 Wizards get their first Iceblast early on; they can't cast a lot of them before running out of mana, but they sure hit hard!

 Arcane Volley, Fire Volley